WizardCell/Personal-Tracking-Board/README.md

 # Personal Tracking Board - An RGB matrix panel that helps users to track their day to day tasks.

-## Project by: Roney Odeh, Khalid Dabbah, and Mohammmad Mossa.
+## Project by: Ronie Odeh, Khalid Dabbah, and Mohammmad Mossa.

 Personal tracking board, an Internet of Things (IOT) based project that helps track the progress of user-created assignments per board user.
 This is done with the help of: ESP32, HUB75 LED matrix panel, Push-button, Flutter app, and a Firestore database